Unemployment Insurance: Texas

 - To be eligible for unemployment benefits, a claimant must meet specific requirements.
 These requirements relate to the claimant's past wages, the nature of the employment separation at issue, and the claimant's availability to work.
 See Eligibility.

 - An employer who receives notice of an unemployment benefits claim must promptly notify the Texas Workforce Commission of any facts that may adversely affect the claimant's right to benefits or affect a charge to the employer's unemployment insurance account.
 See Filing Claims.

 - Employers subject to the Act must keep accurate records and file reports of wages paid or contributions due with the Texas Workforce Commission.
 See Recordkeeping.

-- Employers must post a notice to employees.
-See Posting.
+- Employers must provide certain notices to employees.
+See Notice and Posting Requirements.

 - Texas offers the Shared Work Program, a voluntary program to help employers retain a group of employees who would otherwise have been laid off.
 See Shared Work Program.